xunit/xunit.analyzers/docs/_rules/xUnit2011.md

 ## Cause

-A violation of this rule occurs when using `Assert.Collection` without element inspectors to check for an empty collection.
+A violation of this rule occurs when `Assert.Collection` is used without element inspectors to check for an empty collection.

 ## Reason for rule

-There are specialized assert methods for checking collection sizes.
+There are specialized assertions for checking collection sizes.

 ## How to fix violations